whyisdifficult/jiratui/README.md

 config file via the env variable `JIRA_TUI_CONFIG_FILE`.
 The application will attempt to load the config file in the following way:

-1. If the variable `JIRA_TUI_CONFIG_FILE` is set it wil use the file specified by it.
+1. If the variable `JIRA_TUI_CONFIG_FILE` is set it will use the file specified by it.
 2. If not, if `XDG_CONFIG_HOME` is set then it will load the file `$XDG_CONFIG_HOME/jiratui/config.yaml`.
 3. If not, it will attempt to load the file from `$HOME/.config/jiratui/config.yaml`.

 **WARNING**: Starting with version `v1.0.0` the application no longer supports using the env variable `JIRA_TUI_ENV_FILE` to define the `.env` file with configuration settings.
-Instead, all settings must be defined in the config file as described above.
+Instead, all settings must be defined in the config file as described below.

 ### Setting Up the Jira's Instance API